-To tackle congestion, the flexibility potential of V2G needs to be unlocked accordingly.
-Today there is no price mechanism or regulation in place to activate V2G to solve congestion.
-On the other hand, there are already markets for balancing purposes where smart charging and V2G can play a role.
-However, the balancing need for flexibility is not aligned with the one to tackle congestion.
-Unlocking the flexibility of V2G for balancing with a high concentration of V2G-capable vehicles in one LV grid area could even worsen situations of congestion.
+Grid congestion already is or it is becoming a real headache for many grid operators.
+Different flexibility solutions are being developed to tackle congestion and V2G working in "grid friendly" way similar to storage could become such a beneficial tool.
+On the other hand, unlocking the flexibility of V2G for balancing with a high concentration of V2G-capable vehicles in one LV grid area could even worsen situations of congestion.
 Currently, there is no system in place to prevent local congestion when V2G is activated for balancing purposes.
 To manage this last aspect, DSO and TSO cooperation is needed for the further implementation of grid measurement and low voltage grid management systems.
 Based on the prepared Network Code Demand Response, activation of V2G will be made by a service provider not the DSO.